Websoft9/ansible-ruby/README.md

 [English](/README.md) | [简体中文](/README-zh.md)

-**RabbitMQ Cloud Installer**, developed by [Websoft9](https://www.websoft9.com), is an automatic installation program of [Apache RabbitMQ](https://rabbitmq.apache.org/) based on Ansible and shell.
-It helps user install RabbitMQ and pre-configure required items automatically and users only need to run a command on Linux.
+**Ruby Runtime Cloud Installer**, developed by [Websoft9](https://www.websoft9.com), is an automatic installation program of **Ruby Runtime** based on Ansible and shell.
+It helps user install Ruby Runtime and pre-configure required items automatically and users only need to run a command on Linux.
 It simplifies the complicated installation and initialization process.

 ## System Requirement